SACRED SYMBOLS AND THEIR MEANINGS

 MEDIATION CIRCLE.
 These are circles convened to mediate between Individuals or groups.

 Turtle is considered to be the oldest, sacred symbol of the Anishinaabe and Haudenosaunee people.
 They believed that North America was created on the back of a turtle.
 Father Sky's wife fell through a hole in the sky, and to keep her from drowning little Muskrat managed to bring up a handful of soil from the bottom of the ocean; she placed it on Turtle's wide back and the land immediately began to grow eventually forming North America.
 To this day most Indigenous peoples refer to North America as Turtle Island.
 (Look at the shape of North America in an Atlas, it look just like a turtle.
 The feet are: Alaska, Northern Quebec/Labrador, California and Florida.
-The tail is the continent of South America.
+The tail is Mexico.
 Top half of the shell is Canada, bottom half is the continental United States.)

 The medicine of turtle is its deliberate and thorough approach to life; Turtle is also courageous because it makes progress only when it sticks its neck out, and moves forward with patient, steady flow in order to achieve the desired results.
 The turtle shell, regardless of size, was also used as a calendar, with the thirteen large patterned squares counting out all the full moons of the year.
 The 28 small squares on the outside counted the days of each lunar month.

 At the urging of Benjamin Franklin, the United States Declaration of Independence is based on the Haudenosaunee League of Nations Great Law.